MIRI TSO Recommended Strategies

 See also: MIRI Cross-Mode Recommended StrategiesJWST Time-Series Observations TSO SaturationMIRI Bright Source Limits

-The issue of saturation for MIRI and TSOs is described in more detail in the reference articles above.
-Observing very bright targets with MIRI can cause detector artifacts (e.g., Kendrew et al. 2015, Argyriou et al. 2023), and these issues become worse as the pixels approach saturation.
-In general, users should be cautious about integrating up to saturation.
-In the case of MIRI, there are situations where the benefits to the detector stability in additional groups in the integration outweighs the risks posed by saturation at the end of the ramp.
+For the imager, LRS, and MRS modes, there may be situations where the benefits to the MIRI detector stability in additional groups in the integration outweighs the risks posed by saturation at the end of the ramp.
 For Ngroups > 5, the JWST calibration pipeline does not use the final group of a ramp in the ramp fitting (due to the last frame effect), so saturation in the final group in those cases will not impact the ramp fit.
-The JWST pipeline is also able to flag saturated groups in an integration, and only use the non-saturated groups to construct the ramp; saturation in the final groups of an integration therefore does not cause the data to be "lost."
+The JWST pipeline is also able to flag saturated groups in an integration, and only use the non-saturated groups to construct the ramp; therefore, saturation in the final groups of an integration does not cause the data from the rest of the ramp to be "lost."

 Figure 1 shows a decision flow diagram to help the user choose the appropriate number of groups for their time-series observation in the case of very bright targets.
-These recommendations apply to all 3 MIRI TSO modes.
+These recommendations apply to all three MIRI TSO modes.

 The user should always rely on the JWST Exposure Time Calculator (ETC) to estimate when saturation will occur for their target.
 The count level at which the ETC reports saturation is a conservative estimate that accounts for uncertainties in the overall throughput of the instrument.